Microsoft Purview Data Catalog lineage user guide

 |Azure SQL Database (Preview)||Lineage extraction|

 Databases & storage solutions such as Oracle, Teradata, and SAP have query engines to transform data using scripting language.
 Data lineage from views/stored procedures/etc are collected into Microsoft Purview and stitched with lineage from other systems.
 Lineage is supported for the following data sources via Microsoft Purview data scan.
 Learn more about the supported lineage scenarios from the respective article.

 Data analytics and reporting systems like Azure ML and Power BI report lineage into Microsoft Purview.
 These systems will use the datasets from storage systems and process through their meta model to create BI Dashboards, ML experiments and so on.

 Get started with lineage

-To access lineage information for an asset in Purview, follow the steps:
+To access lineage information for an asset in Microsoft Purview, follow the steps:

-In the Azure portal, go to the Azure Purview accounts page.
+In the Azure portal, go to the Microsoft Purview accounts page.

-Select your Azure Purview account from the list, and then select Launch purview account from the Overview page.
+Select your Microsoft Purview account from the list, and then select Open Microsoft Purview governance portal from the Overview page.

-On the Azure Purview Home page, search for a dataset name or the process name such as ADF Copy or Data Flow activity.
+On the Microsoft Purview governance portal Home page, search for a dataset name or the process name such as ADF Copy or Data Flow activity.
 And then press Enter.

 From the search results, select the asset and select its Lineage tab.